nfultz/nfultz.github.io/notes/bookmarks.md

 [Lisp as the Maxwell’s equations of software | DDI](http://www.michaelnielsen.org/ddi/lisp-as-the-maxwells-equations-of-software/)

+## Literary Criticism

+> Last week James Wood blasted modern fiction, calling for a return to feeling from self-conscious cleverness in the wake of the terrorist attacks.
+Zadie Smith, one of the novelists he cited, replies --- [This is how it feels to me | Books | The Guardian](http://www.theguardian.com/books/2001/oct/13/fiction.afghanistan)

 ## Herman Melville

 [Herman Melville’s Bartleby, the Scrivener: An interactive, annotated text.](http://www.slate.com/articles/arts/culturebox/2015/10/herman_melville_s_bartleby_the_scrivener_an_interactive_annotated_text.html)